Toronto City Council 2022–2026

 The 2022–2026 Toronto City Council term is the present term of Toronto City Council.
-It consists of members elected in the 2022 municipal election and 2022 mayoral election held on October 24.
-The council term began on November 15, 2022.
+It initially consisted of members elected in the 2022 municipal election (including the 2022 mayoral election) held on October 24.
 Following the election, voters returned city councillors in the city's 25 wards as well as the mayor of Toronto, who is elected city-wide.
 The city uses a first-past-the-post system to elect all positions.

+The council term began on November 15, 2022.
+Membership changes occurred with by-elections in 2023 (city-wide mayoral by-election held on June 26 and by-election for Ward 20 Scarborough Southwest councillor held on November 30), 2024 (by-election for councillor in Ward 15 Don Valley West held on November 4), and 2025 (by-election for councillor in Ward 25 Scarborough—Rouge Park held on September 29).

 Municipal elections in Ontario are held every four years on the fourth Monday in October.
 The next election will be October 26, 2026.

 Changes to machinery of government

-Prior to the election, the province of Ontario passed the Strong Mayors Act, which granted the office of mayor additional powers including the development of the budget, creating council committees, appointing the chairs and vice chairs of those committees, the power to reorganize departments, appointing department heads, and appointing the city manager.
+Prior to the election, the province of Ontario passed the Strong Mayors, Building Homes Act, which granted the office of mayor additional powers including the development of the budget, creating council committees, appointing the chairs and vice chairs of those committees, the power to reorganize departments, appointing department heads, and appointing the city manager.
 The mayor was also granted the power to veto council decisions which do not align with priorities set by the province.
 On November 16, 2022, the province proposed further changes the powers of the mayor, introducing a bill which would allow by-laws to be passed with only one-third of council voting in favour if the mayor declared it to be in line with provincial priorities.